Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 2. Connect the AVS private cloud to vWAN hub.

-    a.
-Open up your AVS instance
+    1. Open up your AVS instance

-    b.
-Click on the "Connectivity" option
+    2. Click on the "Connectivity" option

-    c.
-Select ExpressRoute
+    3. Select ExpressRoute

-    d.
-Click on the "+ Request Authorization Key"
+    4. Click on the "+ Request Authorization Key"

-    e.
-Provide a name for the key.
+    5. Provide a name for the key.
 It's a good idea to name the key with the name of the vWAN hub you will be connecting to.
 (Connect-Scenario-1-vWAN-Hub)

-    f.
-Click "Create"
+    6. Click "Create"

     ![](./media/image17.png)